Alienware 17 R2 Disassembly and SSD, RAM, HDD Upgrade Options

 Weight: 3.78kg

-Under the cover, you can access a hard drive module, a wireless card, two RAMs, one SSD and three spare M.2 SSD slots.
+Under the cover, you can access the hard drive, wireless card, two RAMs, one SSD, and three spare M.2 SSD slots.

 This Alienware 17 R2 features four M.2 SSD slots.

-Remove one screw securing the SSD and take it out from the M.2 slot.
+Remove the screw securing the SSD and carefully remove it from the M.2 slot.

 Lite-On LGT-512L9G SSD Specification